-The changeover is smooth, with frequent announcements that Disneyland will be closing for a special event.
-After the official party start time, cast members and security may ask to see your wristband.
+Only party ticket holders can attend the Halloween Party.
+Day guests will be asked to leave the park after the official party start time.
+After that, cast members and security may ask to see your wristband.
 That's how they know that you have a ticket for the event.
-The easiest way to avoid frequent questions is just to make sure your band is visible, especially during the first couple of hours.
+The easiest way to avoid frequent questions is to make sure your band is visible, especially during the first couple of hours.

 What's It Like?

-If you arrive at early entry time (3 hours before the party starts), you can enjoy the holiday decorations while it's still daylight.
+If you arrive at early entry time (three hours before the party starts), you can enjoy the holiday decorations while it's still daylight.
 You can also use those hours to have fun in the park that isn't having a party.

 About a third of the adults and more than half the kids who go to Mickey's Halloween Party wear costumes.
 Many are clever, original ones that make you laugh and wonder how they thought up such a cute idea and the people-watching is the best of any time of year.

 What Is There to Do?